amanoxsolutions/appconfig-lambda-demo/README.md

   }
 }
 ```
 This demonstrates how infrastructure configuration is separated from the application configuration handled through AWS
 AppConfig.
+### Destroying the Demo
+To be able to destroy AWS AppConfig Configuration profiles and feature flags, the deployments of those configurations
+and features must be deleted in order to be able to delete the configuration profiles and feature flags themselves.
+But
+performing the demo, you will create versions of these configurations and features which Terraform does not know about
+and will not delete by itself.
+Also, Terraform does not provide an option to force the cleanup of versions when deleting
+these resources.
+So you have to manually delete the versions of the configurations and feature flages before destroying
+the demo, otherwise the Terraform destroy will fail.
 ## Running the Demo
 ### Test Environment Configuration Change
 1. Navigate to the AWS Lambda service and the `********-demo-lambda-test-manual` function